Alex Garza – Good To Be

-As part of the Starter Pack, our team also creates the brand color palette.
+As part of our Nashville branding services Starter Pack, our team also creates the brand color palette.
 This includes both the logo colors, and supporting colors.
 The colors curated for this brand option are peaceful, inspiring, and neutral, aligning with the colors from the brand board.
 They are light and feminine, while remaining overwhelmingly neutral.

 Finally, our team selects supporting brand fonts that pair well with the logo fonts, and convey the right message regarding the brand.